voyteca/SKeeper/README.md

 The limit is that the groups cannot overlap, in other words object can only belong to one group.
 Therefore current group record will be replaced with new one.

-The macro uses CQL (Corel Query Language) to search for shapes.
+The macro uses the CQL (Corel Query Language) to search for shapes.

 for example:
     ActiveDocument.SelectableShapes.FindShapes(, , , "@name.Contains('SK:')")

-first 3 parameters are omitted (notice empty spaces between commas) and last parameter is a String  representing the CQL syntax.
+first 3 parameters are omitted and last parameter is the CQL query.